EldonGabriel/eldongabriel.github.io/certifications.md

   </h2>
 </section>

+* **KCCS - Knowledge of Cybersecurity Skills:** This certification affirms my theoretical knowledge of essential cybersecurity concepts, including network security, threat analysis, and incident response, providing a strong foundation for professional development.
+* **KCIS - Knowledge of Core IT Skills:** This certification validates my understanding of fundamental IT principles, encompassing hardware, software, networking, and troubleshooting, serving as a solid stepping stone for further technical learning.
 * **Google Cybersecurity:** Completed exercises and hands-on labs in cybersecurity fundamentals, threat detection, and IT operations.
 * **Google IT Support:** Completed practical labs in system administration, troubleshooting, and IT infrastructure management.
 * **Windows Server Management and Security:** Implemented exercises in server configuration, Active Directory, and Windows security hardening.